raisinghanii/EvolvFit-Task/README.md

 Then I've used various pretrained state of the art models to get good results.

-I have tried MobilenetV2, InceptionV3, VGG16 and ResNet.
+I have tried MobilenetV2, InceptionV3, VGG16 and ResNet for Transfer Learning.

 ### You can find the code of this in task file and their copy where I was just playing and trying different algos.